xIvanax/rp2_projekt/README.md

 ## Updates
 - baza podataka je skroz gotova (osmisljeni podaci i napravljen sql u phpmyadmin) i moze se koristiti _~Ivana_

+## Korisno
+- pitala sam ChatGPT gdje bi i zašto u našoj aplikaciji za hotele trebalo koristiti JavaScript umjesto PHP-a i zašto pa mi je ovo rekao (neke od tih stvari ćemo tek raditi na predavanjima): ~Ivana
+"Yes, there can be several benefits to using JavaScript in your web application alongside PHP, HTML, and a database.
+Here are a few reasons why you might consider incorporating JavaScript into your application:

+- Enhancing User Experience: JavaScript allows you to create dynamic and interactive elements on your web pages.
+You can use JavaScript to implement features like form validation, dropdown menus, auto-suggestions, sliders, and other interactive components.
+These enhancements can improve the overall user experience and make your application more user-friendly.

+- Asynchronous Operations: JavaScript supports asynchronous programming, which means you can make AJAX (Asynchronous JavaScript and XML) requests to the server without reloading the entire page.
+This can be useful for implementing features such as real-time updates, dynamic content loading, and seamless interactions with the server, providing a smoother user experience.

+- Client-Side Form Validation: While server-side validation with PHP is crucial, JavaScript can provide immediate feedback to users by performing client-side form validation before submitting the data to the server.
+This can reduce the number of round trips to the server and provide a quicker response to users.

+- Dynamic Content Manipulation: JavaScript can manipulate the DOM (Document Object Model) dynamically, allowing you to change the content and appearance of your web pages based on user actions or other events.
+For example, you can show or hide elements, update information without reloading the page, or create dynamic menus based on user preferences.

+- Integration with APIs and Libraries: JavaScript has a wide range of libraries and APIs available that can greatly simplify development tasks.
+You can leverage JavaScript libraries like jQuery, React, or Vue.js to streamline common tasks, handle DOM manipulation, and build complex user interfaces more efficiently.

+- Asynchronous Task Processing: JavaScript can offload certain tasks from the server to the client-side, reducing the server load and improving scalability.
+For example, you can perform client-side calculations, data processing, or rendering that don't require server interaction.

+Remember that PHP primarily handles server-side tasks, such as database interactions and server logic, while JavaScript focuses on client-side interactions and user interface enhancements.
+By combining the strengths of both languages, you can build a more powerful and interactive web application."